-- (d) Methodology for recognition of recognized IRB collateral under foundation IRB approach - 75.
+- 77. As in the STC approach, a 0% haircut is applied to repo-style transactions that are treated as collateralized loans to the counterparty if the criteria for the preferential treatment under the comprehensive approach as set out in Annex IIIb-D of the completion instructions of Form MA(BS)3(IIIb) are satisfied. - (d) Methodology for recognition of recognized IRB collateral under foundation IRB approach - 78.
 The methodology for determining the LGD of a senior exposure under the foundation IRB approach for cases where an AI has taken recognized IRB collateral is set out as follows: - (i) exposures where the ratio of the current market value of the collateral received (C) to the EAD of the exposure (E) is below a threshold level of C (i.e. the required minimum collateralization level for the exposure) will be treated as an unsecured exposure subject to a LGD of 45%; and - (ii) exposures where the ratio of (C) to (E) exceeds another threshold level of C (i.e. the required level of over-collateralization for full LGD recognition) will be assigned a LGD according to the table below:

-Supervisory estimate of LGD Required minimum collateralization level of the exposure (C) Required level of over- collateralization for full LGD recognition (C)
+Recognized IRB collateral Supervisory estimate of LGD Required minimum collateralization for partial recognition (C) Required level of over-collateralization for full recognition (C)

-Recognized financial collateral 0% 0% Not applicable

 Recognized financial receivables 35% 0% 125%

 Recognized CRE/ RRE 35% 30% 140%

 Other recognized IRB collateral 40% 30% 140%

-- 76. Under the foundation IRB approach, if the ratio of C to E of a senior exposure exceeds a threshold of level C but not a threshold of level C, the LGD for the collateralized and uncollateralized portions of the exposure is determined as follows: - (i) the part of the exposure considered to be fully collateralized (i.e. C/C) receives the LGD associated with the type of collateral according to the table in paragraph 75; and - (ii) the remaining part of the exposure is regarded as uncollateralized (i.e. $E C/C^{}$) and receives a LGD of 45%.

-- (e) Methodology for recognition of pools of collateral under foundation IRB approach - 77.
+- 79. Under the foundation IRB approach, if the ratio of C to E of a senior exposure exceeds a threshold of level C but not a threshold of level C, the LGD for the collateralized and uncollateralized portions of the exposure is determined as follows: - (i) the part of the exposure considered to be fully collateralized (i.e. C/C) receives the LGD associated with the type of collateral according to the table in paragraph 78; and - (ii) the remaining part of the exposure is regarded as uncollateralized (i.e. E C/C) and receives a LGD of 45%. - (e) Methodology for recognition of pools of recognized collateral under foundation IRB approach - 80.
 The methodology for determining the LGD of an exposure under the foundation IRB approach for cases where an AI has taken both recognized financial collateral and recognized IRB collateral is aligned with the treatment in the STC approach and based on the following guidance: - (i) where an AI has obtained multiple forms of collateral recognized under the foundation IRB approach for an exposure, the AI should divide the exposure into: - the portion fully collateralized by recognized financial collateral (after taking into account various haircuts and the adjustment for maturity mismatch in determining the value of the recognized financial collateral); - the portion fully collateralized by recognized financial receivables; - the portion fully collateralized by recognized CRE/RRE; - the portion fully collateralized by other recognized IRB collateral; - the portion, if any, which is uncollateralized. - (ii) where the ratio of the sum of the current market value of recognized CRE/RRE and other recognized IRB collateral to the remaining EAD of the exposure (i.e. after taking into account the credit risk mitigating effect of recognized financial collateral and recognized financial receivables) is below the threshold level C (i.e. 30%), the AI should assign a LGD of 45% to the remaining exposure. - (iii) the AI should calculate the risk-weighted amount of each fully secured portion of exposure separately.